controlplane-com/terraform-provider-cpln/README.md

 - v1.1.23 - Update docs to indicate the locations are optional for a GVC.
 Update image data source to return the latest image if there is not tag. pdate images data source to accept a query.
 Add storage class suffix to volume set.
 - v1.1.24 - Update images data source to fetch all images.
 - v1.1.25 - Handle case when no images are found.
 Add cloudwatch, fluentd, and stack driver to org logging.
 - v1.1.26 - Add mk8s resource.
 Add location resource.
-Add syslog to org logging.
+Add syslog to org logging..